tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 `Pkeep`: a  cloud-based service or platform that allows users to manageand maintain Python packages in a development environment.

+### Operating System

+`Ubuntu Linux`: a Linux distribution designed to be user-friendly and accessible.
+We needed an OS with consistent version realeases.

 ### Database
 `PostgreSQL`: open-source relational database management system (RDBMS).
 Version 15.